 It is also our job to make sure that our kids learn how to handle appropriate stress.

 Goal One: Let's work together to tackle toxic stress in our communities.
 Feel overwhelmed or defeated?
-Here's a theory of change that can get the conversation going.
+Look for organizations locally that are doing work on racial and economic justice and get involved.
 The path forward is contested, complicated, and daunting - but well worth our efforts.

 Goal Two: Let's leave the quick n' easy stress busters on the shelf and opt for building resilience instead.

-Resilience is the ability to overcome adversity and to bounce back from challenge.
+Resilience is the ability to struggle through challenge and recover from appropriate levels of stress.
 Resilience is what enables our kids to fall down and pick themselves up again.
 Resilience is not hard wired.
 It can be nurtured and learned.

 Here are some places to start: